MichLiang/michliang.github.io/books.md

 7.5/10 | Iron Flame by Rebecca Yarros | Recommended by: BookTok, my sisters-in-law

-  - I really wanted to love this book (to be fair, it did keep me engaged), but it wasn't on the same level as Fourth Wing.
+  - I really wanted to love this book (to be fair, it did keep me engaged), but it wasn't as enjoyable as Fourth Wing.
 The characters weren't as charismatic this time around, and it felt less organized and action-packed.
   - I liked the small details (like how Xaden requested to meet Jesinia, which was a hint towards his second signet), so I'm hoping this book will set us up nicely for the rest of the series.

 3/10 | The Invisible Life of Addie Larue by V. E. Schwab | Recommended by: BookTube